 - Established facilities at all branches of the Hyderabad State Bank,District Treasuries and Sub-Treasuries.

-City Police on the lines prevalent in the adjoining States had been taken up.
+Reorganization of the City Police on the lines prevalent in the adjoining States had been

 Facilitated considerable expansion of the activities in the Medical and Public Health Department.

 A T.B.
 Sanatorium and general hospital have been started at Mominabad, Bhir district, and a new ward of 45 beds has been added to the T.B.
 Hospital at Hyderabad with the help of the Indian Conference of Social Workers.The Princess Niloufer Hospital commissioned and used as a first class maternity Hospital.
 The Osmania Medical